mdawaffe/Congregate/README.md

 7. Use the push URL you opened up in step 3.
 8. For "Push Version", enter the current date in the format requested (`YYYYMMDD`).
 9. Click Save.

-You can now click the "Open Push Console" link.
+10. Click the "Open Push Console" link.
-* Sending a test push should fail since the fake user data it sends does not match the user account (yours) that Congregate expects.
+11. Sending a test push should fail since the fake user data it sends does not match the user account (yours) that Congregate expects.
-* Get your Foursquare User ID from `store/users/[YOUR_USER_ID].json`.
+12. Get your Foursquare User ID from `store/users/[YOUR_USER_ID].json`.
-* Enter that ID into the "Resend last push from user" field and click "Resend".
+13. Enter that ID into the "Resend last push from user" field and click "Resend".
 The push should go through successfully.
-* Check your server's `client/pushed-checkins/`.
+14. Check your server's `client/pushed-checkins/`.
 You should see one file corresponding to the push you just triggered.
-(Note that Congregation stores checkins by their ID so pushing the "Resend" button multiple times will not produce multiple files in `client/pushed-checkins/`.)
+(Note that Congregate stores checkins by their ID so pushing the "Resend" button multiple times will not produce multiple files in `client/pushed-checkins/`.)

 If the above all checks out, your server should receive a similar push for each new checkin of yours.
 The cron job is still important to fetch the full